aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Indicating the type of target attribute in <a> link,The default value is HtmlLinkTargetType.Parent.
+Indicating the type of target attribute in &lt;a&gt; link,The default value is HtmlLinkTargetType.Parent.
 [HtmlLinkTargetType](../../com.aspose.cells/htmllinktargettype).

 **Returns:**
 int